Edouard99/Stress_Detection_ECG/README.md

 ## Introduction

-This project aims to develop a deep learning model able to predict the emotional state (stress/no stress) of an individual based on its ElectroCardiogram signal.
+This project aims at developing a deep learning model able to predict the emotional state (stress/no stress) of an individual based on his/her ElectroCardiogram signal.
 The model has been trained on the <a href="https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29">WESAD dataset</a>.

 ## Dataset